Welcome to today's edition of the Rush 24-7 podcast.

 It was a two-stage Ponzi.

-It's open line Friday and Wednesday, Thanksgiving is Lucy Goosey.
+It's open line Friday and Wednesday.

-I got all kinds of stuff I could continue here for two hours without taking a call, but that's that's not good today.
+I got all kinds of stuff I could continue here for two hours without taking a call, but that's not good today.

-So we'll start with uh Vinny in Manhattan.
+So we'll start with Vinny in Manhattan.

-Vinny, welcome to the EIB network.
+Vinny, welcome to the EIB Network.

 Hello, sir.